This feature requires a paid plan on Vimeo.

 In addition, if you are Basic or Free, you cannot download your own videos from Vimeo unless you upgrade to Starter or higher.

 - Disabling the ability to download your videos

 - Storing and downloading your source files

 To download a video, click the "Download" button that appears below the video player (not all videos have this — more about that below).
-Once you’ve clicked it, a little menu will appear where you’ll see links for several different versions of the video, including a mobile, SD, and/or HD file.
+Once you’ve clicked it, a little menu will appear where you’ll see links for several different versions of the video.
 You’ll need to decide which version of the video you’d like to download and click to make the magic happen.